The Rock Enrichment Academy LLC Handbook

 As part of TREA’s mission to “impart truth and cultivate character” it may become necessary to hold students accountable for actions that violate school policy.
 Conflict management, discipline and further action will be done in a way that follows biblical principles.
 If an infraction occurs, the immediate safety of the student and others will be the first priority.
 (Matthew 18; Hebrews 13:16-17; Proverbs 27:17)

 - Forms of discipline may include warnings, corrections, fines, probation, suspension or dismissal.

 - A warning and correction will be given first in most instances.
 If an incident report is written for a student, their parents will receive the report via notification through an email, text, or phone call depending on the severity of the incident.
 Parents may contact the director if further discussion is needed.

 - Parents will be informed of the situation if a warning and correction do not correct the behavior.

 - If necessary, a student may be sent out of class and parents called to come to pick them up.

-- At the discretion of the leadership team, some offenses can result in immediate dismissal from the program.
+- At the discretion of the Director and Advisory Board, some offenses can result in immediate dismissal from the program.